THINKING FROM LIFE

 A Few Questions:

-Is disingenuousness the worst of the myriad behavioral variations associated with not telling the truth?
+- Is disingenuousness the worst of the myriad behavioral variations associated with not telling the truth?
 For which aspect of the human condition do we have the most varied vocabulary in English?
 For the Innuit we know it is snow, because it's the most common feature of their existence.
-(See the piece: MENDACITY.)
+For what quality or object or phenomenon do we have the most vocabulary?
+If the Inuit have their language tilted toward the thing they see the most, what then do we see the most, and have the greatest need to delineate its variations?
+(The hint of course is in the title -- See the piece: MENDACITY.)

 And finally: What would a true Zen spirit look like in American life?